Ranamayanksingh/CaseStudy/README.md

 2. Move to that directory -> cd CaseStudy
       Before executing the third command make sure that you have install higher version of Python 3 and pip.
 3. Install the python virtual environment -> pip install pipenv
-4. Install Flask -> pipenv install Flask
+4. Install Flask -> pipenv install Flask.
-5. To start the virtual environment -> pipenv shell
+5. To start the virtual environment -> pipenv shell.
 6. To run the application -> python run.py

 ## To test the application